 Expense risk arises because SWE's business is in run-off and the per-policy expenses will, in relative terms, increase as the business runs off, due to limited ability to increase charges to meet higher expenses.

-The liabilities associated with the business, especially after considering the annuities vesting in future, will have a long duration, resulting in significant exposure to expense inflation risk.
-At lower interest rates the discounted present value of future expense cashflows increases thus increasing Life Expense Inflation risk.

-In spring 2020 SWE entered into inflation swaps with SWL to mitigate this risk, thus protecting its solvency position and reducing the volatility of its financial results.
+The liabilities associated with the business, especially after considering the annuities vesting in future, will have a long duration, resulting in limited exposure to interest rate risk (Lower interest rates meaning higher present value of SWE's future expenses) and significant exposure to life expense inflation risk.
+Higher inflation rates increase the present value of both SWE's future expenses and Life Expense Inflation risk.
+In spring 2020 SWE entered into interest rates and inflation swaps with SWL and/or other parties to mitigate these two key risks, thus better protecting its solvency position and reducing the volatility of its financial results.